Robinyo/provider-directory/README.md

 For example, a Practitioner must be granted the Organisation Maintenance Officer role (RBAC) and have a membership relationship with an Organisation (ReBAC) in order to maintain healthcare service information on an Organisation's behalf.

+> We need an Authorisation Service that can provide fine-grained access control for FHIR resources in a Provider Directory.

 ![divider](./divider.png)

 ## ❯ Authorisation Service